Quirindi

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Quirindi has 402 active public transport stops, serving a mix of train and bus services.
-These stops are covered by 38 different routes, offering a total of 1,816 weekly passenger trips.
+These stops are covered by 38 individual routes, which together offer 1,816 weekly passenger trips.
 The average distance to the nearest stop for residents is 192 meters, indicating excellent transport accessibility.

-On average, there are 259 trips per day across all routes, which translates to approximately 4 weekly trips per individual stop.
+On average, there are 259 trips per day across all routes, equating to roughly 4 weekly trips per stop.

 Frequently Asked Questions - Transport